ddmee/emanote/content/2022-03-16_1635_optimisation-problems.md

 Note, optimisiation problems often are *inherently exponential* to produce an algorithm that guarantees that the optimal/best solution is found.
 This is the runtime for the *worst case*.
 But, there are algorithms used to solve these problems fast enough to be useful.

+## Machine Learning

+Machine learning problems can often be seen as optimisation problems.
+See [[2022-03-17_0840_machine-learning]]

+For unsupervised learning, we're often interested in clustering the data to classify it.
+Clustering can be tackled as an optimisation problem.
+See [[2022-03-17_1012_clustering]].

 Notes from [MIT Opencourseware CS 6-00sc sprint 2011](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-00sc-introduction-to-computer-science-and-programming-spring-2011/unit-2/lecture-18-optimization-problems-and-algorithms/) by Prof John Guttag.

 #algorithms
 #optimisation
 #complexity
+#clustering